Translatable text should be translated

 }

-For extensions, translation IDs are generated relative to the translation root symbol, not the extension itself.
+For extension objects, translation IDs are generated relative to the translation root symbol, not the extension itself.
 When multiple extensions in the same app target the same base object, the compiler folds them under the extension with the lowest ID.
 This rule uses the same folding logic, so the reported translation IDs match exactly what the AL compiler generates.

 See also